peteristhegreat/qt-json-editor/README.md

 Known Issues/Bugs
 ---------

- - Adding a node to an empty file crashes.
- - Find functions not implemented.
- - Save and open functions not implemented
+ - No about page.
+ - Help page could be better.
+ - No validation on int/double entry

 Upcoming Features
 ----------

- - Fix known issues
- - Javascript syntax highlighter on left
  - Font choices
- - Splitter for easier resizing
- - Remember size of window.
+ - Display filename in the title bar
  - Switch to using native QJson for parsing?
- - Add icons for Mac
- - Add releases for Mac and Windows
+ - Add release for Mac